Join Waitlist We will inform you when the product arrives in stock. Please leave your valid email address below.

 Instructions

-In a blender or food processor, combine the ingredients listed below, which makes about one pint of finished pesto.
+• In a blender or food processor, combine the ingredients listed below, which makes about one pint or two half-pints of finished walnut basil pesto.
+We use a Vitamix, which makes a wonderfully smooth pesto!

 For every 2 cups of basil leaves (washed, packed, and overflowing cups!) add:

-• 1/2 cup parmesan cheese (if you prefer to say “no” to cheese, either omit it completely, substitute with 1 tbsp nutritional yeast, and/or add a handful of raw cashews or pistachios)
+• 1/2 cup parmesan cheese (to make vegan substitute with 1 tbsp nutritional yeast, and/or add a handful of raw cashews or pistachios)

-• 1/2 cup walnuts (sub with 1/4 cup hemp hearts for those with nut allergies)
+• 1/2 cup walnuts (sub with 1/4 cup hemp hearts or 1/2 cup sunflower seeds for those with nut allergies)

 • 1/3 to 1/2 cup extra virgin olive oil*